vanzonr/rarray/README.md

     Support for the multidimensional subscript operator for c++23 compilers.
     Better support for rarray<const T,R>
     Implicit conversion operator from rarray<T,R> to rarray<const T,R>.

+    Version 2.6.1 from December 2023 is functionally the same, but with substantial code cleanup and C++11 modernization.
+The stub header file rarrayio was removed.

 Known issues
 ============